 Telecom C may choose a third option – one that is the least expensive and ironically, most often preferred by customers.
 They choose visual self-service, where a visual chatbot views the customer’s environment and provides installation instructions.
 At less than $1 per session, Telecom C can spend $100M less than its colleagues to help the same number of subscribers install the same device.

-Businesses that Use VR and AR
+Businesses that Use VR and AR for Unboxing

 While AI-driven visual engagement may seem like a product of an active imagination, early adopters have recognized its value and have already begun implementing this approach.
 Augmented Reality (AR), Virtual Reality (VR) and 360° video are already making headway as enhanced forms of visual engagement.